- ORCA

 Using some common sense can go a long way toward preventing injuries when you go skiing.
 Taking precautions can help you stay safe and avoid life-threatening situations.

-Never hit the slopes when you are feeling under the weather or dealing with fatigue.
-It slows your reaction time.
 When you are at full strength, take regular rest breaks and go at a pace that fits within your physical limitations.
-Always stay hydrated as well as dehydration can lead to cramps and fatigue.

 Wearing gear that properly fits is essential.
 Bindings should not be too loose or too tight.
 Use protective gear like a helmet, knee pads, elbow pads and wrist pads.
 These can shield some of your most vulnerable body parts in case of a fall.

-Never venture off onto closed trails.
 Always pay attention to warning signs and weather conditions around you.
 Snow and ice conditions are never static.
 When they change, it can quickly alter the terrain.

 Warm up before your first run.
 Conditioning will strengthen muscles bones and joints.
 Biking, walking or jogging for 30 minutes at least three times per week will improve your endurance on the slopes.